MyCryptoHQ/support.mycrypto.com/src/content/networks/run-your-own-node-with-mycrypto.md

 When connecting to your own node, please do not have any accounts in that node.
 Meaning: do not do things like `geth account add` or store your private keys in the geth keystore folder.

 You will be using MyCrypto to sign and then broadcast the TXs via your node.
-You will not using your node to sign and send.
+You will **not** be using your node to sign and send.
 [If you do not heed this warning, bad things *could* happen if another setting gets changed.
 Here's one.](https://www.reddit.com/r/ethereum/comments/3itz1f/insecurely_configured_geth_with_no_firewall_and/).
 Better safe than sorry.

 ### Specifics to Connect To Your Local Node